databrickslabs/dbldatagen/CONTRIBUTING.md

 ## Build steps

-Our recommended mechanism for building the code is to use a conda based development process.
+Our recommended mechanism for building the code is to use a `conda` or `pipenv` based development process.

 But it can be built with any Python virtualization environment.

+### Building with Conda
-To use this, perform the following commands:
+To build with `conda`, perform the following commands:
   - `make create-dev-env` from the main project directory to create your conda environment, if using
   - activate the conda environment - e.g `conda activate dbl_testdatagenerator`
   - install the necessary dependencies in your conda environment via `make install-dev-dependencies`

+  - use the following to build and run the tests with a coverage report
+    - Run  `make dev-test-with-html-report` from the main project directory.

+  - Use the following command to make the distributable:
+    - Run `make dev-dist` from the main project directory
+  - The resulting wheel file will be placed in the `dist` subdirectory

+### Building with Pipenv
+To build with `pipenv`, perform the following commands:
+  - `make buildenv` from the main project directory to create your conda environment, if using
+  - install the necessary dependencies in your conda environment via `make install-dev-dependencies`

-  use the following to build and run the tests with a coverage report
+  - use the following to build and run the tests with a coverage report
-  - Run  ` make test-with-html-report` from the main project directory.
+    - Run  `make test-with-html-report` from the main project directory.

-Use the following command to make the distributable:
+  - Use the following command to make the distributable:
     - Run `make dist` from the main project directory
   - The resulting wheel file will be placed in the `dist` subdirectory

-The resulting build has been tested against Spark 3.1
+The resulting build has been tested against Spark 3.0.1

 ## Creating the HTML documentation